MintonGroup/swiftest/docs/user-guide/how-to-add-a-kick.rst

             .

     - Now we can read in and handle the parameter flag for the new feature in ``set_feature()``.
 We check if the parameter has been set by the user and accordingly set any dependent flags.
-    - In our example, rotation is needed by the Yarkovsky effect.
+    - In our example, rotation is also needed by the Yarkovsky effect and will be set accordingly.

     .. code-block:: python